by Bill McBride on 2/17/2012 11:22:00 AM

-An update by request: The following graph shows single family housing starts (through July) and the unemployment rate (inverted) through July.
+An update by request: The following graph shows single family housing starts (through January) and the unemployment rate (inverted) also through January.
 Note: there are many other factors impacting unemployment, but housing is a key sector.

 You can see both the correlation and the lag.
 The lag is usually about 12 to 18 months, with peak correlation at a lag of 16 months for single unit starts.
 The 2001 recession was a business investment led recession, and the pattern didn't hold.

-Housing starts (blue) increased a little in 2009 with the homebuyer tax credit - and then declined again - but mostly starts have moved sideways for the last two and a half years.
-This is one of the reasons the unemployment rate has stayed elevated.
+Housing starts (blue) increased a little in 2009 with the homebuyer tax credit - and then declined again - but mostly starts moved sideways for two and a half years and only started increasing recently.
+This was one of the reasons the unemployment rate has remained elevated.

 Usually near the end of a recession, residential investment (RI) picks up as the Fed lowers interest rates.
 This leads to job creation and also additional household formation - and that leads to even more demand for housing units - and more jobs, and more households - a virtuous cycle that usually helps the economy recover.

 However this time, with the huge overhang of existing housing units, this key sector hasn't been participating.
-This is what I expected when I first posted the above graph two years ago!
+The good news is single family starts should increase modestly in 2012, and construction employment should also increase.